bittii-com/bittii-doc/README.md

-# Bittii.com - Development environment as a code, with a web based IDE
+# Bittii.com - Development environment as code, with a web based IDE

 The most concise way of orchestrating and maintaining a development environment.